TripCake/TripCake/README.md

 >-set up a brand new 14" inch monitor on the window sill of my living room
 >-the day comes
 >-hand out paper with rules for the BBT theater
->-no talking, no food or drinks
+>-no talking, no food or drinks etc.
 >-about a dozen metal folding chairs around the monitor
 >-everyone arrives
->-stand up and announce to everyone that im going to play the best episode of all time where sheldon says bazinga more than any other other episode
+>-stand up and announce to everyone that im going to play the best episode of all time where sheldon says bazinga more than any other episode
 >-pull up my favourite show pirating website
 >-tons of pop up ads
 >-takes about 20 minutes to buffer